-- 1.0.3.
-Helmets homologated to Snell M standards are not acceptable for use in vehicles equipped with roll cages. - 1.0.4.
-Helmets must be in good condition both inside and outside. - 1.0.5.
-It is strongly recommended that helmets be discarded due to deterioration, after a serious accident or an impact to the helmet. - 1.0.6.
-No helmet may be modified from its specification as manufactured, except in compliance with instructions approved by the manufacturer.
-Hardware may be mounted on a helmet for FIA/SFI approved HANS/FHR devices, provided the hardware is installed in accordance with recommendations provided by the manufacturer of the helmet and/or the devices. - 1.0.7.
-Paint can react with helmet shell material and affect its protective capacity, therefore, where a manufacturer provides guidelines or restrictions on the painting or decoration of helmets, these must be followed. - 1.0.8.
-It is highly recommended that competitors use a FIA or SFI FHR (Frontal Head and Neck Restraint.)
+- .2 Helmets homologated to Snell M or ECE R22.05 standards are not acceptable for use in vehicles equipped with roll cages. - .3 Helmets must be in good condition both inside and outside. - .4 It is strongly recommended that helmets be discarded due to deterioration, after a serious accident or an impact to the helmet. - No helmet may be modified from its specification as manufactured, except in compliance with instructions approved by the manufacturer.
+Hardware may be mounted on a helmet for FIA/SFI approved HANS/FHR devices, provided the hardware is installed in accordance with recommendations provided by the manufacturer of the helmet and/or the devices. - Paint can react with helmet shell material and affect its protective capacity, therefore, where a manufacturer provides guidelines or restrictions on the painting or decoration of helmets, these must be followed. - .7 It is highly recommended that competitors use a FIA or SFI FHR (Frontal Head and Neck Restraint.)